Why Texas’s Grid Capacity Will Save the World

-In other words, the grid capacity must be timed appropriately to match up or “pair” with demand.
-Luckily, there are practices San Antonio can adopt, like time-of-use pricing to encourage vehicle charging when electricity is more abundant and therefore cheaper and easier to supply.
+In other words, the grid capacity must be timed appropriately to match up, or “pair,” with demand.
+Luckily, there are practices San Antonio can adopt, like time-of-use pricing, to encourage vehicle charging when electricity is more abundant and therefore cheaper and easier to supply.
 Additionally, the money San Antonians would save in fuel costs with an EV alone could offset the impact of these investments, at least from the demand side of the equation.

-This trend can be reversed with awareness of the missed opportunity surplus grid power in cities with major weather fluctuations and consumer usage patterns presents, as well as with changes in consumer demand and preferences, which are also moving in the right direction.
+This trend can be reversed with awareness of the missed opportunity surplus grid power in cities with major weather fluctuations and consumer usage patterns present, as well as with changes in consumer demand and preferences, which are also moving in the right direction.

-The future of electric vehicles in San Antonio will be seen inevitably, but unless we reverse this trend by increasing incentives for solar and storage in areas like San Antonio, which have unused grid capacity for electric vehicles, the power grid will be not be prepared to take on an influx of EV drivers.
+The future of electric vehicles in San Antonio will be seen inevitably, but unless we reverse this trend by increasing incentives for solar and storage in areas like San Antonio, which have unused grid capacity for electric vehicles, the power grid will not be prepared to take on an influx of EV drivers.

 The Role Solar Backup Can Play in Expediting Adoption of EVs and Greater Energy Independence

-However, even if homeowners with solar in San Antonio didn’t use backup power to store their power and charge their EVs, it would likely be exported back on to the grid at a higher return rate for the customer, supplying the excess power to the grid that’s needed to make EV charging at night take effect in droves.
+However, even if homeowners with solar in San Antonio didn’t use backup power to store their power and charge their EVs, it would likely be exported back onto the grid at a higher return rate for the customer, supplying the excess power to the grid that’s needed to make EV charging at night take effect in droves.

 The Future of “Solar Plus” and EV Use Worldwide